-CHICAGO PUBLIC HIGH SCHOOL STUDENTS
+CHICAGO PUBLIC HIGH SCHOOL STUDENTS TURNED FLOUR INTO GOLD

-EARNED OVER $380,000 IN CULINARY SCHOLARSHIPS AND OPPORTUNITIES
+EARNED OVER $500,000 IN CULINARY SCHOLARSHIPS AND OPPORTUNITIES

 AWARDED BY CAREERS THROUGH CULINARY ARTS PROGRAM (C-CAP)